Travel guide

 How many GB do I need for two weeks in Indonesia?

-For two weeks with normal use (maps, messaging, social media, and some photos), estimate between 8 and 15 GB, depending on how much you rely on hotel Wi-Fi.
-If you make video calls or use your phone as a router for your laptop, go for 15-20 GB or a larger plan for peace of mind.
+For two weeks with normal usage (maps, messaging, social media, and some photos), estimate between 8 and 15 GB, depending on how much you use hotel Wi-Fi.
+If you make video calls or use your mobile as a router for your laptop, upgrade to 15-20 GB or a larger plan for peace of mind.

-Do I have to register my passport with an eSIM?
+Do I need to register my passport with an eSIM?

-No. With a travel eSIM, you avoid the passport registration required by Indonesian law when buying a local SIM in a store.
-You purchase the plan online, scan the QR code, and activate the data upon arrival.
-This is why many travelers prefer an eSIM: zero airport formalities.
+No. With a travel eSIM, you avoid the passport registration required by Indonesian law when purchasing a local SIM in a store.
+You buy the plan online, scan the QR code, and activate data upon arrival.
+This is why many travelers prefer eSIM: zero airport formalities.

-Can I still use WhatsApp with my home country number?
+Can I still use WhatsApp with my UK number?

 Yes.
 WhatsApp is linked to your number, not the SIM you use for data.
-With an eSIM, you browse the internet while your home country number remains active on the primary SIM to receive banking SMS.
-You can chat, call, and send voice messages via WhatsApp normally using the eSIM's data.
+With an eSIM, you browse the internet while your UK number remains active on the primary SIM to receive bank SMS.
+You can chat, call, and send voice messages via WhatsApp as usual, using the eSIM's data.

 When should I activate the eSIM, before or after traveling?

-Install the profile at home with your Wi-Fi, but only activate the data when you arrive in Indonesia (or with airport Wi-Fi).
-This way, your plan's day counter starts when you'll actually use it, and you don't waste a day.
-Pre-installation avoids relying on a signal as soon as you land.
+Install the profile at home with your Wi-Fi, but only activate data upon arrival in Indonesia (or with airport Wi-Fi).
+This way, your plan's day counter starts when you actually need to use it, avoiding wasted days.
+Pre-installation prevents reliance on signal immediately upon landing.

 Conclusion